PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 11:36:15
+Last updated: 2024-04-06 11:36:48
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: A drum roll?!
+That's it?
+So what, you just said good night, came home and... performed a drum solo? - Marshall Eriksen